Bugaled Breizh: Submarine entanglement theory

-However, the hypothesis of a fishing accident was received with skepticism by the fishing community.
+However, the hypothesis of a fishing accident was received with scepticism by the fishing community.
 It believed that the governmental BEA — it is under the jurisdiction of the Ministry of Transport — tried to avoid a diplomatic incident with the military and its allies.
 An analysis of the French Institute of Research for the Exploration of the Ocean subsequently rejected the proposition of BEAmer as impossible.

 Expert testimony indicated that a nuclear submarine that got entangled in the net of a trawler could pull down a vessel of about 250 tons within 80 seconds.

 A recent newspaper article states that an unnamed witness thought that British submarine Turbulent may have been involved in the ship's sinking.
 However Judge Brigette Lamy said she agreed with reports that the submarine was in Plymouth at the time.

 On 9 September 2015 the British Minister for the Armed Forces, Penny Mordaunt, recognised that a British submarine caught the trawl of the Irish fishing trawler "The Karen" on 15 April 2015, in an incident similar to that of the Bugaled Breizh.